ibm-cloud-docs/assistant-data/install-120.md

 - **createSecurityNamespacePrereqs.sh**: Creates a role binding in the namespace specified and prevents pods that don't meet the `ibm-restricted-psp` pod security policy from being started.
 The policy named `ibm-restricted-psp` is the most restrictive policy.
 It requires pods to run with a non-root user ID and prevents pods from accessing the host.
 The role binding rules are defined in the `ibm-watson-assistant-prod-roldebinding.tpl` file, which is also provided in the archive.
 - **labelNamespace.sh**: Adds the cluster namespace label to your namespace.
 The label is needed to permit communication between your application's namespace and the {{site.data.keyword.icp4dfull_notm}} namespace using a network policy.

+For more information about the `ibm-restricted-psp` security policy, see the Helm Chart README.md file.
+A link to the file is available from the table of contents.
+{: tip}

 You must be a cluster administrator to run the scripts.
 {: important}